P3stTheBeetle/P3stTheBeetle/README.md

 quick warn!
 Mostly offtab if im alone or the person im C*H'ing is afk so if you try to talk and I dont resp,just wait until Im back from offtab.(⁠ ⁠≧⁠Д⁠≦⁠) .

-#× Dni! ; people who cant take jokes,Pedos(get out of my page please),10- aged people,PROSHIPPERS (╥﹏╥) , romantical darkshippers can int sexual ones dni,(targetted name) starrgirrlzz, .
+#× Dni! ; people who cant take jokes,Pedos(get out of my page please),10- aged people,PROSHIPPERS (╥﹏╥) , romantical darkshippers can int sexual ones dni,(targetted name) starrgirrlzz,people who judges over ships,  .

 #★ INT IMMEDIATELY;every moot,im scared to int or C+H myself.interactive people like heleloo I need people who will talk with me 24/7.
 Pony town players...hehehdh...TURKISH PONY TOWN PLAYERS...HEHEHEHEH. freaky people (we can match freaks trust) .

 #ᯓ★ I like drawing,writing,helping people,doing jokes whlist making people laugh and hanging out on pony town with friends,trust me I love it.𖹭𖹭(⁠ ⁠˘⁠ ⁠³⁠˘⁠)⁠♥ .

-#★!! if Im being too weird please lmk,I wouldnt want anyone to be uncomf because of me(⁠๑⁠•⁠﹏⁠•⁠) except if youre in my dni list,no comfort for you buddy .
+#★!! if Im being too weird please lmk,I wouldnt want anyone to be uncomf because of me(⁠๑⁠•⁠﹏⁠•⁠) except if youre in my dni list,no comfort for you buddy, or If you said it kindlyand I ignore it js hide me. if you wont hide me,well have fun buddy,I dont make sudden beefs like that so I'll probably win thanks to fellow ponies who supports me ^^.

 more soon,,still updating